 It hit me I wasn’t doing any of that.
 I have one job as a parent and I was passing it off to someone else.
 I wasn’t doing much teaching other than in the evenings and on weekends.
 God asked me a simple question:

 “How can YOU teach the ways of the Lord diligently to your kids and teach them all day long, if you are giving them to the others for most of the day?”

-Put another way, how could I teach them to follow me following Jesus if I gave them to someone who did not follow God?
+How could I teach them to follow Jesus if I gave them over to someone who did not follow God?
 I am going to have to give an account for the ones in my care, can I let them go to someone else to teach them for most of their life?

-Along with this, the realization about how tired we were as parents hit.
+The realization about how tired we were as parents hit aslo hit.
 We were not worn out from parenting.
 Well, we were, but this was the normal amount of weariness that goes with raising kids.
 We were flat out exhausted because we were caught in a battle.
-Every day while we had kids in public school we were fighting against influences who wanted to own our kids hearts and minds.
-We would give our kids to a system that wanted to imprint its views on them.
-It was not necessarily out of bad motives.
-It was just someone, other parents, teachers, politicians, or alleged experts, putting their views on our kids.
+We were fighting every single say against influences in public school who wanted to own our kids hearts and minds.
+We daily would give our kids to a system that wanted to imprint its views on them…and block ours out It was not necessarily out of bad motives.
+They often thought they were doing the right thing.
+It was just someone, other parents, teachers, politicians, or alleged experts, putting their hold on our kids.
 It greatly impacted out kids.